wuzhengy/TAU/README.md

   - Send off-chain invite messages to member via community routing.
 - One secrete key per device, not recommend to copy secrete key between devices.
 - power/balance(0/0) = read only.
-- "connected" design: Party A; Party B
+- "inviting" -> "connected"
+  - when peer A add peer B's public key into contact list, status of B will show "inviting"; and A will publish "signaling B" on own zero salt #msg channel; A will try to ask B to add A's public key into B's contact list as well through inviting link.
-  - case 1: if A and B are in a same community, then both think they are "connected"
+    - if A and B belong to same community, the status will turn "connected" on B
-  - case 2: A,B are not in any same community.
+    - if A reads B's zero salt #msg channel "signaling A", the status will turn "connected" on B
-    1. A shares A_pk to B through 3rd party channel; B accepts A_pk, as "pre_connected";
+    - A will give B through 3rd party channel A's public key for adding.
-    2. B sending B_pk back to A, A accepts B_pk, as "pre_connected"; then both think they are in "pre_connected" stage
-    3. both A and B waiting on DHT message exchange to be "connected".
-  - Summary: when A have B's pk, from A view that B is pre_connected; A will send B message on DHT and scan B's DHT channel to seek messages send to A for change to "connected"

 ## Block content
 ```